-We went to an instant photo kiosk to have his film developed.
-They were dynamite, from the jam at Michael’s, my farewell, our ride up I-95, and the fight at the hospital.
-He took some posed pix at the motel pool.
-The clerk kept giving me the evil eye.
-My feet started tingling again.
-They were saying to hit the road.
+We go to an instant photo kiosk to have the film developed.
+The photos are dynamite, from the jam at Michael’s, my farewell, our ride up I-95, and the fight at the hospital.
+He takes some posed pix at the motel pool.
+The clerk keeps giving me the evil eye.
+My feet start tingling again.
+They’re saying to hit the road.

 “I cain’t ask where you’ll go next and don’t tell me.
 I know you’ll land on yer feet.”